chrisb2/pi_ina219/README.md

 * `shunt_voltage()` Returns the shunt voltage in millivolts (mV).
 * `powerdown()` Put the INA219 into power down mode.
 * `reset()` Reset the INA219 to its default configuration.

+## Performance

+On a Raspberry Pi 2 Model B running Raspbian Jesse and reading a voltage (12-bit) in a loop and writing to file every 1000 reads, a read occurred approximately every 10 milliSeconds.

 ## Debugging